okilimnik/agatha/README.md

 # Agatha, e-governance, e-voting blockchain based system

 ## Roadmap
-1. Write a webrtc signaling server and client for p2p messaging
+1. Write a webrtc signaling server and client for p2p messaging - done.
 2. Implement STUN/TURN server within the signaling server
 3. Make the server to work as client as well.
 4. Select a consensus for blockchain.